"Whimsy in a Watch of Power"

 Year: 1981

-Case: 18K yellow gold
+Case material: 18K yellow gold

-Dimensions: 36mm excluding crown
+Case dimensions: 36mm excluding crown

-Function: Hours, minutes, seconds, day and date
+Functions: Hours, minutes, seconds, day and date

 Caliber: Rolex cal.
 3035 Automatic